 Katie lives in Alexandria, VA, with her husband and their two daughters.
 While picking a favorite CPG product is nearly impossible, her Irish heritage has led to a lifelong love of sunscreen.

-Report Author and Vice President, Research and Industry Narrative, Consumer Brands Association
+Report Author and Vice President, Communications, Consumer Brands Association